-Police, protesters clash as US cities endure violent weekend
+Police and protesters clash in violent weekend across the US

 Michael Capochiano, who attended the protest, told the Austin American-Statesman that the slain protester had a rifle and that the car’s driver fired several shots at him before speeding away.
 Police said the driver was detained and was cooperating with investigators.

+In the Denver suburb of Aurora, Colorado, meanwhile, a protester shot and wounded someone after a car drove through a crowd marching on an interstate highway, police said.
+The wounded person was taken to a hospital in stable condition.
+Police didn’t release many details about the shooting, including whether the person who was shot had been in the car.
+Police said on Twitter that demonstrators also caused “major damage,” to a courthouse.

-In Oakland, California, protesters set fire to a courthouse, damaged a police station, broke windows, spray-painted graffiti, shot fireworks and pointed lasers at officers after a peaceful demonstration Saturday evening turned to unrest, police said.
+Protesters in Oakland, California, set fire to a courthouse, damaged a police station, broke windows, spray-painted graffiti, shot fireworks and pointed lasers at officers after a peaceful demonstration Saturday evening turned to unrest, police said.

 In Virginia’s capital, Richmond, a dump truck was torched as several hundred protesters and police faced off late Saturday during a demonstration of support for the protesters in Portland.
 Police declared it to be an “unlawful assembly” at around 11 p.m. used what appeared to be tear gas to disperse the group.